kayabaNerve/threshold-threshold-ecdsa/README.md

 ### What needs to be done before anyone uses this?

 - The protocol implemented needs to be formalized and have its security proven.
-- The protocol should be modified to achieve concurrent security.
 - The security parameters used (along with other constants) need review.
 - The code demonstrates signing.
 Some parts of the DKG are shimmed.
 Said shims would need removal.